 Feed Ontario To Release Record-Breaking Food Bank Data On September 10, 2024

-Feed Ontario is releasing new food bank visitation data ahead of their annual Hunger Report this year, shedding light on the growing number of Ontarians drowning as a result of incomes not keeping pace with the rapid increase in cost of living.
+On Tuesday, September 10, 2024, Feed Ontario will release new food bank visitation data ahead of their annual Hunger Report this year, shedding light on the growing number of Ontarians drowning as a result of incomes not keeping pace with the rapid increase in cost of living.
 Spurred by poor policy decisions like the erosion of social support programs, a failure to adequately invest in affordable housing, and the growth of precarious work, food banks are experiencing an unprecedented escalation in visits and the provincial network of food banks is reaching capacity, nearing the brink of not being able to meet the need in their communities.

 | Attend the Hunger Action Month press event: